notnotnithin/Java-Notes/Multithreading-Parallel-Asynchronous-Coding/01-GettingStartedWithParallel&AsyncProgramming/notes.md

 In a nutshell, these are the components that are part of the ExecutorService.

-## How does all these components work together to get the work done?
+## **How does all these components work together to get the work done?**

-When a client (nothing but our code interacting with the ExecutorService) submits a task, it gets placed in the Work Queue.
-As soon as the work is placed in the work queue, in return you would get a Future.
-Think of Future as a proxy or a reference to the result that will be available later.
+When a client (nothing but our code interacting with the ExecutorService) submits a task, it gets placed in the **Work Queue**.
+As soon as the work is placed in the work queue, in return you would get a **Future**.
+Think of Future as **a proxy or a reference to the result that will be available later**.
 Once the task is available in the queue, one of the threads from the ThreadPool is going to take that work and execute the task and place the result in the completion queue and then the client reads the result from it using the Future reference.
 This is how the ExecutorService, ThreadPool and the Future work together to provide task based parallelism in Java.

 ````
 public class ProductServiceUsingExecutor {